-Admins maintain control over what services and products are enabled within their tenant based upon their data governance and compliance requirements.
-Additionally, all data management and access policies, which your organization has enabled, will apply to self-service purchased enabled services.
+Admins maintain control over what services and products are available within their tenant based on their data governance and compliance requirements.
+All data management and access policies that your organization turned on apply to available self-service purchased services.

 Who owns the product data created from self-service purchases?

 Data created from products bought through self-service purchase is owned and controlled by the organization.

 How do I centralize the purchases made through self-service purchase?

 Admins can assign existing licenses or buy additional subscriptions of self-service purchase products through existing agreements and pricing for users assigned to self-service purchases.
 After assigning these centrally purchased licenses, admins can then request that the purchasers cancel their existing subscriptions.

 Where does the admin see self-service purchases?